actsasrob/aws-system-administration-resources/README.md

 ## ch05

 For chapter 5 I will attempt to provide working AWS CloudFormation and puppet manifests/modules that map to the running example in chapter 5.
 My plan is to stick to the spirit of the examples in the book as close as possible.
 Puppet manifests/modules will be updated to use Puppet v4.x.
-I believe the intent of the authors was to use masterless Puppet for the examples. 'puppet install' will be used for installation of standard puppet modules that reside in PuppetForge and pull custom puppet modules using 'git clone'.
+I believe the intent of the authors was to use masterless Puppet for the examples. 'puppet module install' will be used for installation of standard puppet modules that reside in PuppetForge and pull custom puppet modules using 'git clone'.

 To help map content in this git repository to the book I'll name the directories to be the same as the numbered examples in the book.
 For example, the directory named **example_5-9** maps to the Puppet modules/AWS CloudFormation scripts for Example 5-9.

 **NOTE:** The mezzanine project now resides in /srv/myblog/mblog.
 The settings.py and and local_settings.py files reside in /srv/myblog/myblog instead of /srv/myblog as indicated in the book.
 This was done to workaround permission problems creating the /srv/myblog directory as the 'mezzanine' user.
 Also the /usr/local/bin/mezzaine-project script fails if the project directory already exists.
-The /srv/blog directory is created and ownership set to the 'mazzanine' user.
+The /srv/blog directory is created and ownership set to the 'mezzanine' user.
 Later the mezzanine project is created in /srv/myblog/myblog.

-### examaple_5-3
+### example_5-3

 Add puppet/manifests/site.pp file to drive installation of myblog class.
 This manifest file should be used with AWS EC2 instances where the server role has been set using "user data".